Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 **Note:** Some browsers block microphone access on un-secure origin.
 So, it is recommended to host the 'sample'/'your app' on https to get it working on all supported browsers.

 ## Docs
-The sdk is a reference implementation for the speech websocket protocol.
-Check the [API reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/bingvoicerecognition#websocket) and [Websocket protocol reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol) for more details.
+The SDK is a reference implementation for the speech websocket protocol.
+Check the [API reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/bingvoicerecognition#websocket) and [Websocket protocol reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/websocketprotocol) for more details.

 ## Browser support
-The SDK depends on WebRTC apis to get access to the microphone and read the audio stream.
+The SDK depends on WebRTC APIs to get access to the microphone and read the audio stream.
 Most of todays browsers(Edge/Chrome/Firefox) support this.
 For more details about supported browsers refer to [navigator.getUserMedia#BrowserCompatibility](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility)

-**Note:** The sdk currently depends on [navigator.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility) api.
-However this api is in process of being dropped as browsers are moving towards newer [MediaDevices.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) instead.
-The sdk will add support to the newer api soon.
+**Note:** The SDK currently depends on [navigator.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility) API.
+However this API is in process of being dropped as browsers are moving towards newer [MediaDevices.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) instead.
+The SDK will add support to the newer API soon.

 ## Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.